Dorian Bashes US Carolinas After Pounding Bahamas

 “We know we’re in for a long night and we’ll be eager to see the sunshine in the morning,” North Carolina’s Governor Roy Cooper told the Atlanta-based cable news network, CNN.

-Dorian is moving with maximum sustained winds of 155 kilometers per hour.
+Dorian weakened to a Category 1 hurricane early Friday, with maximum sustained winds of 150 kilometers per hour (90 mph).

 The National Hurricane Center says “slow weakening” is expected of Dorian “during the next few days.”
 The center says Dorian is expected to remain “a powerful hurricane as its center moves near the coasts of South and North Carolina.”